jonathanhickford/migrations-v2-demo/README.md

 - You are playing the part of a developer who will add a migration script to add a NOT NULL constraint to an existing column
 - You then 'find' another developer has renamed the table you are working on in another branch

+You can watch the demo video on YouTube [TODO: LINK]

+If you would like to setup the scenario for yourself and then step through the demo you can clone this repository and follow the instructions below.

 # Setup

-If you want to run this scenario yourself you can follow the instructions below to reach a set-up exactly the same as the start of the video.
+These instructions create a set-up the same as the start of the video.

 - Repository setup
 	- Clone this repository to your local machine